gwu-bootcamp-group-AUG2017/TRAVERSE/README.md

 A one stop travel portal to display info for a given location by price range using Google Places API data

-A 'React.js Node.js Mongodb  webapp that displays Travel data for a city for Resturants, Hotels and Night Clubs
+A 'React.js Node.js Mongodb  webapp that displays Travel data for a city for Restaurants, Hotels and Night Clubs

 #### Where Do You Want to Go ?